 The Sprint bike section flows out to Capel Curig before turning towards Llyn Ogwen and Bethesda, a town that grew around the slate quarry industry.
 After negotiating some quick winding bends down towards Bethesda you’ll turn left and start making your way back up the valley on a road known locally as the Roman road, a road which runs along the steep-sided glacial Nant Ffrancon valley.
 You’ll tackle a steep climb at the end before re-joining the main road at Llyn Ogwen.
 From here it’s a nice gentle open road all the way back to Plas y Brenin.
 This is an exceptionally stunning route, dwarfed in its entirety by two of Snowdonia’s mountain ranges; the Carneddau and the Glyderau.

 Running shoes on, head back over the bridge.
-There is a reason that the Snowman Triathlon regularly gets called the toughest multi terrain triathlon in the UK and that’s because the run includes a mountain, Moel Siabod which at 872 metres, is the highest peak in the Moelwynion mountain range.
+There is a reason that the Snowman Triathlon regularly gets called the toughest multi-terrain triathlon in the UK because the run includes a mountain, Moel Siabod which at 872 metres, is the highest peak in the Moelwynion mountain range.
 Sprint athletes don't need to reach the summit but it's still a tough 2.3km climb up beautiful rocky paths before you reach the turning point and run back down again.
-To get to the finish you must turn right and run through the forest, then back along the fire road towards the lake.
+To finish, you must turn right and run through the forest, then back along the fire road towards the lake.
 The finish line framing Wales' most famous peak Snowdon awaits.